 5.1 As per the schedule agreed by the CPA Board, the final 10 new project charters for the improvement aims under Stretch Outcomes 4-9 were due to this meeting.
-8 of the 10 have been received and are contained at Appendix 2 for approval for submission to the CPA Board.
-2 charters both under Stretch Outcome 9 have not been received as the Subgroup responsible for oversight of SO9 projects does not presently have a Chair, the CSB has identified interim measures to mitigate this however this has impacted on progress of the new charters due.
+9 of the 10 have been received and are contained at Appendix 2 for approval for submission to the CPA Board.
+1 charter under Stretch Outcome 9 has not been received however this has been discussed by Children's Services Board and the final charter will be available for the next meeting.